-Figure 5 visually presents the results of Column 1 in Table 3.
+Figure A3 of Appendix A visually presents the results of Column 1 in Table 3.
 The slope associated with the regression and a 45-degree line are very close.
 Our measure effectively models the time and cross-sectional variation of consumers' inflation expectations.